National Zoo and Conservation Biology Institute (NZCBI)

 Gregory, Tremaine, Research Scientist, B.A.
 (1999) Bowdoin College; M.A.
 (2006) and Ph.D.
 (2011) Kent State University.
 Research specialties: Tropical ecology, terrestrial and arboreal neotropical mammal ecology and conservation, wildlife response to human disturbance, wildlife monitoring techniques.
 Contact: Gregoryt@si.edu

 Harrison, Autumn-Lynn, Research Ecologist, Smithsonian Migratory Bird Center.
 B.S.
 (2000) Virginia Tech; M.S.
 (2001) James Cook University, Australia; Ph.D.
 (2012) University of California, Santa Cruz.
-Research specialties: animal movement, conservation biology, ecology of marine and coastal migratory animals (seabirds, shorebirds, marine mammals).
+Research specialties: Animal movement, conservation biology, ecology of marine and coastal migratory animals (seabirds, shorebirds, marine mammals).
 Contact: HarrisonAL@si.edu

 Helmick, Kelly, Senior Veterinarian and Head, Department of Conservation Medicine.
 B.S.
 (1988) Texas Christian University; B.S.
 (1990) Texas A&M University; D.V.M.
 (1993) Texas A&M University; M.S.
 (1999) University of Florida.
 Diplomate, American College of Zoological Medicine (2005).
-Research specialities: clinical pharmacology of non-domestic species; anesthesia of non-domestic species; disease and management of captive and free-ranging wildlife, with a particular emphasis on reptiles, amphibians, megachiropterans, tapirs, felids, cervids, fish, marine mammals, and elephants; animal welfare; conservation medicine of non-domestic species.
+Research specialty: Clinical pharmacology of non-domestic species; anesthesia of non-domestic species; disease and management of captive and free-ranging wildlife, with a particular emphasis on reptiles, amphibians, megachiropterans, tapirs, felids, cervids, fish, marine mammals, and elephants; animal welfare; conservation medicine of non-domestic species.
 Contact: helmickk@si.edu

 Jakes, Andrew F., Program Manager, Great Plains Science Program.
 B.S.
 (1998) James Madison University; M.S.
 (2001) Towson University; Ph.D.
 (2015) University of Calgary.
 Research specialties: wildlife conservation and management, movement ecology, spatial analysis, population ecology, behavioral ecology, citizen science.
 Contact: JakesAF@si.edu